Perimeter81-Public/terraform-provider-perimeter81/docs/resources/gateway.md

 - `id` (String) The ID of this resource.

+## Attribute Reference

+The `gateways` configuration block exports the following attributes:

+- `ip` - the IP address of the gateway
+- `dns` - the DNS name of the gateway

 ## import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Gateways of a specific Region using Network ID (networkId) and Region ID (regionId).
 For example: